 For information on how we work to fulfil these duties please see our full Equality and Diversity Policy in the Governors section of our School Policies page.

-Establish clearer links between p-16 accreditation pathways and our assessment framework.
+There are clear links between accreditation pathways and our assessment framework at KS4 and Post 16.